cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ### Relaxed syntax

-* **Code in global scope.** It is permissible to place executable code outside a code block (e.g., `print("Hello!"); printflush(message1);` is a valid source code).
+* **Code in global scope.** It is permissible to place executable code outside a code block (e.g., `print("Hello!"); printflush(message1);` is a valid Mindcode program).
 * **Optional variable declarations.** While variables can be explicitly declared, these declarations are optional.
 When variables aren't declared, they can be used freely in the source code, and their scope is determined by naming convention.

 > [!TIP]
-> Using the naming convention to determine variable scopes leads to some constraints on allowed variable names: names of linked blocks generally cannot be used to name any other variable, and upper-case variable names (which are global by convention) cannot be used as function parameters.
+> Using the naming convention to determine variable scopes leads to some constraints on allowed variable names: names of linked blocks cannot be used to name any other variable, and upper-case variable names (which are global by convention) cannot be used as function parameters.

 ### Strict syntax

-> [!NOTE]
-> Strict syntax is currently an experimental feature and its rules might still change.

 * **No code in global scope.** Only declarations are allowed in the global scope.
-All code must be enclosed either in a code block (i.e., between the `begin` and `end` keywords), or in a function.
+All code must be enclosed either in a [code block](SYNTAX-3-STATEMENTS.markdown#code-blocks) (i.e., between the `begin` and `end` keywords), in an [infinite loop](SYNTAX-3-STATEMENTS.markdown#infinite-loops), or in a function.
 * **Explicit variable declarations.** All variables must be declared before being used, even variables representing linked blocks.
 The variables are valid in the code block in which they were declared.

 > [!TIP]